andreaporotti/smart-admin-search/README.md

 ## Changelog

+**1.4.1 [2023-04-10]**

+- Fixed a bug in the search when the site has no custom post types.
+- Tested on WordPress 6.2.
+- Tested on PHP 8.0.

 **1.4.0 [2022-10-16]**

 - Added search for custom post types contents.
 I cannot assure this will work for all existing plugins, so please let me know if you have any problems in the support forum.